awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 You can change the value of `"allowFunctionsToRunAsRoot"` to `"no"` and restart AWS IoT Greengrass if you want to disallow Lambda functions to run as root\.

-## Considerations When Choosing Lambda Function Containerization<a name="lambda-containerization-considerations"></a>
+## Considerations when choosing Lambda function containerization<a name="lambda-containerization-considerations"></a>

 This feature is available for AWS IoT Greengrass Core v1\.7 and later\.